A simplified approach to generating synthetic data for disclosure control: Introduction and background

 In most implementations of synthetic data generation, including $synthpop$, the joint distribution is defined and synthesised in terms of a series of conditional distributions.
 This approach has been used extensively in implementations of MI, e.g. \cite{mice_jss_2011,Rag_imp,royston2004}.
-In MI every variable with missing data is predicted from its conditional distribution and the procedure is repeated sequentially until convergence.
-This has led to concerns about its validity when the conditionals that define each variable are not compatible \cite{vanBuuren_2007}.
-This concern does not apply to synthetic data because the joint distribution is built up from a single set of conditionals and there are no iterations that need to converge to a joint distribution.
+In MI missing values are given starting values, followed by a chain of updates when missing values for each variable are replaced by samples from their PPD given other variables.
+This has led to concerns about validity when the conditionals that define each variable are not compatible \cite{vanBuuren_2007}.
+This concern does not apply to synthetic data because the joint distribution is defined by starting with one marginal distribution and building up the joint distribution by modelling each additional variable conditional on those already synthesised.
+This ensures that joint distribution must exist.
 In our experience synthesising data from conditional distributions works well and allows great flexibility to produce plausible synthetic data that mimics the structure of real survey or administrative data.
 A more important requirement underlies all synthetic data estimation.
-This is the assumption that the real data were generated from the same model that was used for synthesis.
-We will refer to this as the Assumed Synthesising Distribution assumption, or the ASD for short.
-The results derived in this paper only apply for large samples, making the same asymptotic assumptions as in the other literature cited, and where the ASD is met.
+This is the assumption that the observed data were generated from the same model that was used for synthesis.
+We will refer to this as the Synthesising Distribution Assumption, or the SDA for short.
+The results derived in this paper only apply for large samples, making the same asymptotic assumptions as in the other literature cited, and where the SDA is met.